The Raid 2: Release

 The film had its world premiere at the 2014 Sundance Film Festival on 21 January 2014.
 It also screened at South by Southwest on 10 March 2014 and ARTE Indonesia Arts Festival on 14 March 2014.
-Following a wide release on 11 April 2014, due to low returns the majority of theaters closed the film one week later.
-This was similar to what occurred during the theatrical run of the first film.
+Following a wide release on 11 April 2014, due to low returns, the majority of theater owners pulled the film from their theaters one week later, similar to what occurred during the theatrical run of the first film.

 Censorship

 The Raid 2 was banned in neighboring Malaysia.
 The film was scheduled to hit Malaysian screens on 28 March, but had not been shown anywhere in the country due to its excessive violence.
 Indonesian politician, and former Army Chief of Staff, Pramono Edhie Wibowo criticized the decision and demanded an explanation.
 He further asked the Indonesian Ministry of Foreign Affairs to "actively perform its mediation function with the Malaysian government."

 The US release was given an R rating by the MPAA for "strong bloody violence throughout, sexuality and language", cutting a few frames of graphic violence.
 Director Evans stated the cuts are very minimal and similar to his original cut.
-The film received an R-15 rating in Japan with 4 minutes cut, and an R-18 uncut version which was screened in the Tokyo metropolitan area.
+The film received an R-15 rating in Japan with 4 minutes cut, and the uncut version, which was given an R-18 rating, was screened in the Tokyo metropolitan area.